-The Kane County Water Conservancy District is committed to delivering safe, reliable drinking water through our automated systems to all of our 3,300 customers who live in the Johnson Canyon area and on Cedar Mountain within Kane County.
-Since the time of social distancing, our office chose to remain staffed and closed to the public until now.
-The office is now open to the public but would ask that as you come in, we still practice safe measures.
-These measures include the use of hand sanitizer and social distancing.
+The Kane County Water Conservancy District is committed to delivering safe, reliable drinking water through our automated systems to all of our 3,500+ customers who live in the Johnson Canyon area, New Paria and Clark Bench areas, and on Cedar Mountain within Kane County.
 If you have billing questions or water concerns, please call our office at (435) 644-3997.
-For water emergencies in the Johnson Canyon area, call Mark Fisher at (435) 616-2663.
-For water emergencies on Cedar Mountain within Kane County, Call Mike Hornak at (435) 689 – 1070.
+For water emergencies in the Johnson Canyon, New Paria or Clark Bench areas, call Mark Fisher at (435) 616-2663.
+For water emergencies on Cedar Mountain within Kane County, Call Mike Hornak at (435) 689-1070.
 We will continue to deliver both culinary water and irrigation water.
 We also have the ability to deliver safe drinking water to Kanab City and could receive water from Kanab City should the need arise.

 The Kane County Water Conservancy District (KCWCD) has been actively engaged in water conservation and development since the year 1997.
 As of 2022, the District has constructed nearly $70 Million in water system infrastructure and owns over 40,000 acre feet of water rights.
 The District has constructed over 100 miles of distribution pipeline.
 KCWCD was organized in 1992 as a political subdivision of the State of Utah under the Water Conservancy Act.
 A seven member board appointed by the Kane County Commission provides oversight.
 The District was organized for the purpose of conserving and developing water for multiple uses including: domestic, municipal, agricultural, commercial, industrial, wildlife and stock watering.